-The Obchodný register (commercial register) is a public list containing statutory data concerning entrepreneurs, companies and other legal entities, where this is laid down by separate legislation.
+The Obchodný register [commercial register] is a public list containing statutory data concerning entrepreneurs, companies and other legal entities, where this is required under separate legislation.

-The list is administered by the Ministry of Justice of the Slovak Republic.
+The list is administered by the Ministerstvo spravodlivosti Slovenskej republiky [Ministry of Justice of the Slovak Republic].

-The commercial register is kept by the registrové súdy (registry courts) (district court at the seat of the Regional Court).
+The commercial register is kept by registrové súdy [registry courts] (the district court at the seat of the regional court).